sliute/dotfiles/README.md

 # Dotfiles

-Luke's extraordinarily opinionated Chef configuration for Ubuntu Gnome 15.10.
-I'd strongly advise not using this configuration directly, but it might might be an ideal starting point for your own configuration.
+Luke's extraordinarily opinionated Chef configuration.
+I'd strongly advise not using this configuration directly, but it might might be an ideal starting point for your own.

 * * *

 ## Warning

-This branch is an in-progress migration from Fedora to Ubuntu.
+This branch is a work in progress migration from Fedora to Ubuntu and Windows.
 I'm also modernising some of the older recipes and migrating to some community-maintained cookbooks.

+## Supported platforms

+* Ubuntu Gnome 15.04
+* Windows 7 SP1

 ## Overview